Yuriibe/Yuriibe/README.md

 ### 🔍 About Me

-- 🧠 I love figuring out how things work—especially systems, code, and security flaws.
+- 🧠 I love figuring out how things work especially systems, code, and security flaws.
 - 🎓 Wrapping up a dev apprenticeship, and spending free time diving into cybersecurity.

 ---